salvaamrta/rainy-day/README.md

 Pull requests and feedback are always welcome 🫶🏻

-Umm, actually I messed with the CSS here and there just to make it look better on mobile… kinda hacked my way through it 😅 Might review and clean the code later.
+Umm, actually I messed with the CSS here and there just trying to make it look better on mobile… but oh well kinda hacked my way through it 😅 Might review and clean the code later.